nameless695/JokerCord/README.md

 ## NEW VERSION

-**To manage the bost, go to your browser of preference after running joker.py and type http://localhost:5555**
+**To manage the bot, go to your browser of preference after running joker.py and type http://localhost:5555**

 # JokerCord